Pictured Above: A detailed diagram of Netmaker’s Architecture.

 Admin creates a new network with a subnet, for instance, 10.10.10.0/24

-Admin creates an access key for signing up new nodes
+Admin creates a registration key for signing up new nodes

 Both of the above requests are routed to the server via an API call from the front end

-Admin runs the netclient install script on any given node (machine).
+Admin installs the netclient binary on any given node (machine) and runs netclient join or register command.

 Netclient decodes key, which contains the server location